Flone-dnb/low-end-engine/docs/Manual.md

 See our project manager: https://github.com/Flone-dnb/low-end-engine-project-manager

 Project manager is used to create new game projects and update engine for already created game projects.
-If you create a new project there will be some small amount of default game code than provides a first person character with keyboard+mouse / gamepad controls so you can have a quick start to your game.
+The generated project will have some default game code than provides a first person character with keyboard+mouse / gamepad controls so you can have a quick start to your game.

 Note for Visual Studio users:
 > If you use Visual Studio to open the engine/game `CMakeLists.txt` files as C++ projects you need to open up Visual Studio without any code then press `File` -> `Open` -> `CMake` (this option is available if you installed CMake Tools in the Visual Studio Installer) and select the root `CMakeLists.txt` file of the generated game project (the one next to the `docs` directory).
 Then a tab called `CMake Overview Pages` should appear in which you need to click `Open CMake Settings Editor` and inside of that remove "x64-Debug" build configuration and add a new "x64-Release" configuration and save (Ctrl+S, this will trigger cmake configuration), this build configuration is used because the development is done in the "release with debug info" mode to speed up engine/editor workflow.
 By default optimizations are enabled but in order to disable them (for debugging) next to some target's CMakeLists.txt file you need to create a new file called `debug.cmake` (for example in src/engine_lib), when created CMakeLists.txt files will look for this file and disable optimizations.
 Some CMakeLists.txt files support this and some not (you might need to check this to be sure).
 After configuration in Visual Studio near the green button to run your project you might see a text `Select Startup Item...`, you should press a litte arrow near this text to expand a list of available targets to use.
 Then select a target that you want to build/use (see below about game targets).
 In case you can't find game's or engine's targets in the solution explorer (the folder view) you need to right click on any CMakeLists.txt file and select "Switch to cmake targets view" then you will find engine/game targets in the `PROJECT` folder.